Tumour ablation for lung cancer

 Photodynamic therapy (PDT)

-This treatment destroys cancer cells using lasers or other light sources, together with a light-sensitive drug.
+Photodynamic therapy (PDT) destroys cancer cells using lasers or other light sources, together with a light-sensitive drug.
 You can have PDT on its own, but you are more likely to have it with other treatments.

 PDT is only available at some hospitals.

-How is PDT given?
+How it is given

-You have PDT in two stages:
+You have PDT in 2 stages:

-Side effects of PDT
+Side effects

 The light-sensitive drug makes you temporarily sensitive to light.
-You may need to avoid bright light, by covering your skin and wearing sunglasses in daylight.
+You may need to avoid bright light by covering your skin and wearing sunglasses in daylight.
 How long you need to do this for depends on the drug you have.
 The nurse will explain what you need to do.

 Side effects of PDT include breathlessness and a cough.
 Your doctor can give you more information.